junyiwo/Zeus/README.md

 2. Download Microsoft Visual Studio.

 The major code is included in the folder "zeus".
-They are mainly for video stitching.
+They are mainly for video capture, stitching, and encoding.
 After buiding the project,

 >> First, open the command prompt